 Devotional Thoughts about 1 Kings Chapters 11 and 12

-Elementary kids are in a phase in which their friends’ approval is becoming more and more important to them.
+Kids are especially impressionable, and as they progress through the pre-teen years, their friends’ approval is becoming more and more important to them.
 Some don’t even have friends and are desperate to attract anyone at all.
 Because many can’t imagine where a bad influence could lead them, it’s hard to convince them of the danger.

-Lord, please help us to show them from the Bible that Your approval is the most important and to encourage them to focus on You.
+Lord, please help us to set an example by focusing our own lives on You.
+And help us show kids from the Bible that Your approval is the most important.

 Downloading lesson files